 The Zine Bazaar, launched in 2018, is a two-day zine festival organised by the queer collective Gaysi Family.
-Hosting the work of over 60 artists from across the country.
-It comprises exhibitions, talks, workshops and panel discussions.
-Each edition has a theme around which the zines and programming are centred.
-‘Identity’, ‘Vision’, and ‘Desi Fantasy’ were the respective themes of the first, second and third instalments.
+Hosting the work of over 60 artists from across the country, it comprises exhibitions, talks, workshops and panel discussions.
+It has a central theme for each edition, around which the zines and programming are based.
+‘Identity’, ‘Vision’ and ‘Desi Fantasy’ have been the themes of the first, second and third editions of the festival respectively.

 Blaft, Bombay Duck Designs, Boomranng, deadtheduck (aka Madhav Nair), goodbadcomics (aka Aditi Mali), Kadak, Kritika Trehan, Kruttika Susarla and LABIA are among the artists, collectives, publishers and studios to have exhibited their work at the event.
 Actors Faezeh Jalali, comedian Pramada Menon and singer Ramneek Singh have performed at the Zine Bazaar over the years while authors Natasha Badhwar, Parvati Sharma and Vijayendra Mohanty have conducted workshops.

-The festival, which was held Mumbai in 2018 and in New Delhi and again in Mumbai in 2019, was on hiatus in 2020 and 2021.
-It will return to Mumbai for its fourth edition in October 2022.
-The website Agents of Ishq, artists Artwhoring (aka Priyanka Paul) and Pearl D’Souza, magazines Revival Disability and The Phosphene and newspaper The Irregular Times are slated to run stalls.
-The talks and workshops scheduled include those on NFTs, artist rights and podcasting were also major parts of the the event.
+The festival, which was held Mumbai in 2018 and then both in New Delhi and Mumbai in 2019, was on hiatus in 2020 and 2021 due to the global pandemic.
+It returned to Mumbai for its fourth edition in October 2022.
+The website Agents of Ishq, artists Artwhoring (aka Priyanka Paul) and Pearl D’Souza, magazines Revival Disability and The Phosphene and newspaper The Irregular Times ran stalls at the event.
+Talks and workshops on NFTs, artist rights and podcasting were also major parts of the the event.

 Check out more visual arts festivals here.